 - Short Eared Owl

 The most common of these owl species in Colorado is the Great Horned Owl.

 The state of Colorado has a diverse number of climates that differ depending on the region.
 The three main climates are continental, sub-tropical and sub-arctic.

 There are 41 different state parks in Colorado and there are 4 different National Parks.
 Cherry Creek State Park is a popular birding spot and is also a great place to see the Burrowing Owl.

-Now that we’ve talked about Colorado, its climate and its owls, lets look at some more in depth information about each of these owl species.
+Now that we’ve talked about Colorado, lets look at some more in depth information about each of these owl species.

 What Owls can be seen in Colorado?

 Table of Contents